 The fertilizer sector continues to be the main driver of sulphur and sulphuric acid demand.
 In a session which looked at both sulphur's use as a fertilizer as well as in the phosphate market, CRU's Peter Harrison began with a look at the potential for further demand from sulphur as a fertilizer.
 He rehearsed the driver's for sulphur's increased use as a fertilizer - its key role in the construction of amino acids and proteins, especially in crops such as canola.
-At the same time, tightening regulations on sulphur dioxide emissions are lower.

-ing levels of sulphur deposition to soils. and the use of fertilizers such as DAP and urea in preference to SSP and ammonium sulphate have also lowered sulphur application levels.
+At the same time, tightening regulations on sulphur dioxide emissions are lowering levels of sulphur deposition to soils, and the use of fertilizers such as DAP and urea in preference to SSP and ammonium sulphate have also lowered sulphur application levels.
 The upshot is a deficit in soil sulphur levels which means that the addition of sulphur can more than double the yield of eg canola when applied at the right time in the growing cycle.
-At present AS and SSP still represent most of sulphur deliberately added to soils, but there has been considerable growth in recent years in 'NPS' (nitrogen-phosphate-sulphur) fertilizers, especially in India, sub-Saharan Africa, Brazil and North America, There are also increasing numbers of new sulphur formulated fertilizers such as sulphur containing urea coming to the market.
+At present AS and SSP still represent most of sulphur deliberately added to soils, but there has been considerable growth in recent years in 'NPS' (nitrogen-phosphate-sulphur) fertilizers, especially in India, sub-Saharan Africa, Brazil and North America.
+There are also increasing numbers of new sulphur formulated fertilizers such as sulphur containing urea coming to the market.
 The prospects seem bright for further sulphur demand for speciality fertilizers.

 Mike Nash of Argus Media examined key changes in the global phosphates market and their implications for the sulphur market.
 The first changes he drew attention to were on the supply side, where there has been an ongoing process of industry consolidation.
 In China, the four largest producers now account for around one third of DAP production.
 Permitting of phosphate rock mining has tightened, there has been more focus on environmental concerns. and encouragement of vertical integration.
 This has allowed more discipline into the DAP market, with less efficient capacity closing and higher utilisation rates and lower exports from existing players.
-In the US, declining phosphate rock reserves and environmental constraints mean that the past decade or more has seen some players exit the market, such as US Chem.
-PhosChem and Agrifos.
-There have been closures, such as of Mosaic's Green Bay plant, and PCS at White Springs, and there have been mergers and acquisitions which have seen Mosaic buy CF Industries' phosphate assets, and PCS now merging with Agrium, US DAP production has fallen from 12.1 million t/a to 9.9 million t/a over the same period, and is now completely owned by PCS and Mosaic stake in Heringer.
-The Brazilian fertilizer sector is now mostly in the hands of Yara, Mosaic, Heringer and Fertipar.
-Indian imports have not grown, but it be source of those imports has gradually shifted, with China now providing more than half of them, and Saudi Arabia much of the rest.
-The DAP market is seeing what Mike described as regionalisation - US DAP exports no longer travel as far afield, and aside from India are directed mainly into the Americas.
-Europe is dominated by Russian and Moroccan exports, and OCP meanwhile is moving in on African markets in a big way, via several joint ventures or subsidiaries in Rwanda, Ethiopia, Nigeria etc. Africa remains the region with the largest growth potential for phosphate demand.
+In the US, declining phosphate rock reserves and environmental constraints mean that the past decade or more has seen some players exit the market, such as US Chem, PhosChem and Agrifos.
+There have been closures, such as of Mosaic's Green Bay plant, and PCS at White Springs, and there have been mergers and acquisitions which have seen Mosaic buy CF Industries' phosphate assets, and PCS now merging with Agrium.
+US DAP production has fallen from 12.1 million t/a to 9.9 million t/a over the same period, and is now completely owned by PCS and Mosaic.

 In Brazil, demand for MAP has risen, reaching 2.7 million t/a in 2016.
 A more competitive market environment has seen Chinese imports squeezed out and OCP and Mosaic coming to dominate.
-Global players have been moving into the Brazilian market, with Yara buying Bunge and a 60% stake in Galvani, Mosaic acquiring ADM and in January 2017 Vale's phosindia and southeast Asia.
+Global players have been moving into the Brazilian market, with Yara buying Bunge and a 60% stake in Galvani, Mosaic acquiring ADM and in January 2017 Vale's phosphate business, and OCP taking a 10% stake in Heringer.
+The Brazilian fertilizer sector is now mostly in the hands of Yara, Mosaic, Heringer and Fertipar.